 The Brady's home address was 4222 Clinton Way.
 Their telephone number was 762-0799 - mentioned just once by Jan in The Brady Bunch: The Not-So-Ugly Duckling (1970).
 Even though it was widely known that the show was set in the Los Angeles suburbs, the name of the specific town they lived in was never mentioned.

 Robert Reed refused to be in the pie throwing segment of The Brady Bunch: Welcome Aboard (1974), for there was no speaking dialogues.
 He called it "dumb" as if it were still silent movies of Keystone Cops' era.

-Allan Melvin, who played the recurring role of Sam Franklin and Sam the Butcher, concurrently played a recurring role on All in the Family (1971), which is often viewed as an anti-thesis, (opposite genre & personality) to The Brady Bunch, Melvin also was comical, Sergeant Hacker, on Gomer Pyle: USMC (1964), that starred Jim Nabors.
+Allan Melvin, who played the recurring role of Sam Franklin and Sam the Butcher, concurrently played a recurring role on All in the Family (1971), which is often viewed as an antithesis, (opposite genre and personality) to The Brady Bunch, Melvin also was comical, Sergeant Hacker, on Gomer Pyle: USMC (1964), that starred Jim Nabors.
 Allan Melvin also acted as a criminal occasionally on The Andy Griffith Show (1960) earlier in his career.
-Nabors & Melvin work acted on Andy Griffith's show.
+Nabors and Melvin work acted on Andy Griffith's show.